eingruenesbeb/Yolo/README.md

 This should be pretty self-explanatory.
 The listed messages are announcements, that would be sent on their respective occasions and targets.
 The allowed values are `true` or `false`.

-Lastly we have a single option `enable-on-non-hc`, which lets you enable this plugin's functionality even on a non-hardcore server.
-Yet again acceptable values are `true` and `false`.
+The option `enable-on-non-hc` lets you enable this plugin's functionality even on a non-hardcore server, while the last option `easy-disable` lets you disable the death-ban functionality, if it's `true` (previously dead players can join, if this is enabled).
+It may take a while, before banned players can join, if this option is true.
+Yet again acceptable values (for both) are `true` and `false`.

 ### 2.2 `chat_messages.properties`